🚀

 Closures

-• Clousures are like functions, expect that are anonymous that can be stored at variables
+• Closures are like functions, except that they are anonymous and can be stored in variables

 • They can capture values from the scope in which they're defined

-• They are a part of functions which are explicity exposed to users
+• They are a part of functions which are explicitly exposed to users

 • Short and relevant in a small context